pkncoder/Light-Teachings/YappingSessions/LessonPlans.md

             - Now, instead of coloring the pixel white if hit
                 - If object 1 is hit, return object 1's color (purple)
                 - If object 2 is hit, return object 2's color (red)
-            - *send the user to look at scene #3, the final one with the wanted balls*
+            - *send the user to look at scene #3, the final one with the wanted balls (1 purple to the left, 1 red to the right)*
     - Overview
         - Concepts
         - Send rays through each pixel of the screen